kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 {{< note >}}
 Kubernetes has two different package repositories starting from August 2023.
 The Google-hosted repository is deprecated and it's being replaced with the Kubernetes (community-owned) package repositories.
-We strongly recommend using the Kubernetes community-owned package repositories going forward as we'll stop publishing packages to the Google-hosted repository in the future.
+The Kubernetes project strongly recommends using the Kubernetes community-owned package repositories, because the project plans to stop publishing packages to the Google-hosted repository in the future.

 There are some important considerations for the Kubernetes package repositories:

-- The Kubernetes package repositories contain only packages for Kubernetes versions starting with v1.24.0.
-Earlier versions are available only in the Google-hosted repository.
+- The Kubernetes package repositories contain packages beginning with those Kubernetes versions that were still under support when the community took over the package builds.
+This means that anything before v1.24.0 will only be available in the Google-hosted repository.
 - There's a dedicated package repository for each Kubernetes minor version.
-  Please take this into the consideration when upgrading to the next minor release.
+  When upgrading to to a different minor release, you must bear in mind that the package repository details also change.

-We recommend checking out our official announcement ["pkgs.k8s.io: Introducing Kubernetes community-owned package repositories"](TBD) for more information about the new Kubernetes package repositories.
+To learn more, you can read the official announcement ["pkgs.k8s.io: Introducing Kubernetes community-owned package repositories"](TBD).
 {{< /note >}}

 {{< tabs name="k8s_install" >}}